Scientific Advisory Board: Inflammatory Diseases

 Research in Dr. Dietrich’s laboratory is focused on clarifying the pathophysiology of brain and spinal cord injury with the goal of developing new therapies to protect and enhance recovery.
 His seminal work in therapeutic hypothermia helped change medical practice for treating cardiac arrest, neonatal encephalopathy and other neurological disorders.
 Dr. Dietrich is a founding member of InflamaCORE, LLC, and collaborates on studies targeting inflammasome signaling to discover novel therapeutic and diagnostic strategies.
 He has been listed by the Institute of Scientific Information as a “Highly Cited Researcher” placing him in the top 0.5% of all scientists on the impact his research has made on other scientists.
 He serves on study sections for NIH, Department of Defense and various Foundations.
 He is Editor-In-Chief of the Journal Therapeutic Hypothermia & Temperature Management and Deputy Editor of the Journal of Neurotrauma.

-Dr. de Rivero Vaccari is currently a Research Assistant Professor in the Department of Neurological Surgery & The Miami Project to Cure Paralysis at the University of Miami - Miller School of Medicine.
+Dr. de Rivero Vaccari is currently an Associate Professor in the Department of Neurological Surgery & The Miami Project to Cure Paralysis at the University of Miami Miller School of Medicine .
 He has studied the innate immune response for 14 years and was the first to show the involvement of the inflammasome in vivo in a sterile event, particularly after spinal cord injury.
 Dr. de Rivero Vaccari has also contributed to studies of the innate immune response following brain injury, stroke, aging, multiple sclerosis, depression, sciatic nerve pain, Alzheimer’s disease, male infertility, male pattern baldness, wound healing, disc degeneration and corneal degeneration.
 In addition, he has conducted biomarker research on stroke, spinal cord and brain injury, multiple sclerosis, depression and mild cognitive impairment.

 Dr. de Rivero Vaccari graduated Summa Cum Laude with a B.S. in Biology from Florida International University where he was inducted into the Phi Beta Kappa honor society (2004).
 He then pursued his Ph.D. in Physiology & Biophysics at the University of Miami in the laboratory of Dr. Robert Keane (2007) and his post-doctoral fellowship in Neurotrauma at The Miami Project to Cure Paralysis in the laboratory of Dr. Dalton Dietrich (2010).
 In addition, Dr. de Rivero Vaccari has trained on Biomarker Science at the Harvard Clinical and Translational Science Center and on Computational Immunology at the Santa Fe Institute.
 He is currently pursuing a Master of Science degree in Business Analytics at the Miami Business School of the University of Miami.